yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in Azure DevOps.md

 Tailspin Toys saw the positive potential of the cloud and moved its IT infrastructure, with no significant re-architecture, into Microsoft Azure around six months ago.
 Now that its business is running successfully in the cloud, it has started a series of process improvements to become a more agile company with a specific focus on delivering frequent feature updates and fixes to its public website.
 Alex Montgomery, VP of sales and the head of its online business team, says that, "Even though our products are better, our competitors are generating more online sales than we are.
 For every feature that we deliver to our website, they have delivered 2 or 3.
 Our development processes are too cumbersome and slow for us to build quality code at that pace."

-When it moved its existing systems into Microsoft Azure, Tailspin Toys decided to use the Azure App Service to host its public website which is written as an ASP.NET Model View Controller MVC application.
-For the database (back-end) tier, they chose the Azure SQL Database service for full Platform-as-a-Service agility.
+When it moved its existing systems into Microsoft Azure, Tailspin Toys decided to use the Azure App Service to host its public website which is written as an Angular front-end with an ASP.NET Core API.
+For the database (back-end) tier, they chose the Azure PostgreSQL Database service for full Platform-as-a-Service agility.

 **Public website and data layer**